parallaxsecond/rust-psa-crypto/README.md

   <a href="https://travis-ci.com/parallaxsecond/rust-psa-crypto"><img src="https://travis-ci.com/parallaxsecond/rust-psa-crypto.svg?branch=master" alt="Travis CI tests"/></a>
 </p>

 This repository contains a Rust wrapper around the [PSA Cryptography API](https://developer.arm.com/architectures/security-architectures/platform-security-architecture/documentation).
+There are two layers of wrapping:

+* [`psa-crypto-sys`](psa-crypto-sys): a lower-level wrapper that exposes a minimal low-level C interface to Rust

+* [`psa-crypto`](psa-crypto): a higher-level, more Rust-friendly interface

 ## Notice